Madoshakalaka/trunk-compress/README.md

     serve_yew::index!(INDEX);
     serve_yew::identity!(Files);
     serve_yew::brotli_code!(BrotliTrunkPacked);
-    // if you don't have any assets, comment out the line below serve_yew::brotli_assets!(BrotliAssets);
+    // if you don't have any compressable assets (like svg files), comment out the line below serve_yew::brotli_assets!(BrotliAssets);

     // these header values will be available to your render function